SammyKrosoft/Clean-Exchange-Log-Files/README.md

 # Clean-Exchange-Log-Files
-- PowerShell script taken from Edward Van Biljon (was on his Technet Gallery, which has been decommissioned in 2020 (original link: *gallery.technet.microsoft.com/office/Clear-Exchange-2013-Log-71abba44*) and modified a bit to be more generic:
+- PowerShell script taken and adapted from Edward Van Biljon (was on his Technet Gallery, which has been decommissioned in 2020 (original link: *gallery.technet.microsoft.com/office/Clear-Exchange-2013-Log-71abba44*) with the following modifications:

+- No need to modify the IIS and Exchange Path => the script uses environment variables to find the Exchange Logging and IIS Logging paths (script has to be used on Exchange servers to remove the log files)

+- added -DoNotDelete switch to just assess the amount of files that we'd potentially remove

 - added progress bars

 - added script log file

-- No need to modify the IIS and Exchange Path => the script uses environment variables to find the Exhcange Logging and IIS Logging paths.

 - Usage